New Update: Superhuman AI launched and is completely changing how I use email.

 My emails are very casual and short, and I feel like Superhuman can help punch up my emails even further now while also having them take less time.

-Sometimes I honestly get anxiety about responding to emails and using the AI to quickly write up a draft I can polish will really help me.
+Sometimes I get anxiety about responding to emails and using the AI to quickly write up a draft I can polish will really help me.

 Background